 Florida Folk Festival

-Join us along the Suwannee River at Stephen Foster Folk Culture Center State Park, Memorial Day Weekend May 24 - 26, 2019.
-Check out the full schedule of events for specific times and stages at the Florida Folk Festival.
+Join us along the Suwannee River at Stephen Foster Folk Culture Center State Park, home of the Florida Folk Festival for 69 years.